codemasta/codemasta/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
- 👨‍💻  I have more than 8 years of experience as a Software Engineer, currently working as a Software Engineer in **trivago** düsseldorf , Germany.
+ 👨‍💻  I have more than 8 years of experience as a Software Engineer, currently working as a Software Engineer in **trivago** Düsseldorf , Germany.

 ### 💬 What I do